Konamiman/TlsClient/README.md

 There are other public properties that can be useful for debugging purposes (e.g. `Certificates`, `AlertSent`, `AlertReceived`) and a collection of events for significant occurrences (e.g. `StateChanged`), see [the source of `TlsClientConnection`](https://github.com/Konamiman/TlsClient/blob/master/TlsClient/TlsClientConnection.cs) for the details.

 See [the `TlsConsole` project](https://github.com/Konamiman/TlsClient/blob/master/TlsConsole/Program.cs) for a very simple yet functional example.
 It's a minimal Telnet-like application that once the connection is established will simply send whatever you type and print out whatever is received.
-A typical minimal test you can perform using it is connecting to a web server and sending `GET / HTTP/1.1` followed by `Host: hostname.com` and an empty line.
+A typical minimal test you can perform using it is connecting to a web server and sending `GET / HTTP/1.1` followed by `Host: <hostname>` and an empty line.

 ## The state machine